Tristan22400/IAMC_format/README.md

 The following code enables everyone to transform the data for William to IAMC format in a partial way.
 To run correctly the code, you need to :
 - Export dataset with the Vensim application in csv or excel.
 You need to click on : On a separate colum in the export options.
-- Create the File_To_Convert folder
-- Put the file to convert inside.
-- Install the numpy and pandas dependencies if the running of the cell above is not working.
+- Install the numpy, pandas and nbconvert dependencies if the running of the cell above is not working.
-- Run the following command line pip3 install pandas and pip3 install numpy
+- Run the following command line pip3 install pandas, pip3 install numpy, pip3 install nbconvert
 - Extract the github repository on your computer.
 - Use the following command line to execute the notebook by replacing my mynotebook by the name of the file. jupyter nbconvert --to notebook --inplace --execute mynotebook.ipynb.
 If you are not directly in the folder, you need to give the path to the file.
 - Run the variable_dict jupiter notebook to create the dictionaries used in the main file.